 Currently, automakers like Maruti Suzuki and Hyundai are offering plenty of CNG cars that are great for daily driving as well as long journeys.
 Anyway, here are the best CNG cars you can buy in 2021 in India.
-All these cars are equipped with a factory-fitted CNG kit.

 Best CNG Cars In India (2021)